CPSECapstone/MicroPolyPages/index.md

 * The ML model shall not exceed 150 MB in size
 * The ML model shall evaluate in 2 seconds or less
 * The system shall support Win32 calls or other standard query calls

+<h2>Docs</h2>
+* You can find our final presentations from every quarter, final project architectures, and the MicroPoly Technical Specification in the README of the GitHub Repo.
+There is also information on recompiling the production executable.